Jul 7 - Aug 6

 SFS matches Federal Pell Grant funding for students applying to an SFS semester program.

-This academically rigorous program follows a six-day/week schedule.
+This academically rigorous program follows a five-day/week schedule.
+Most weekends are open to explore Costa Rica or relax at the Center.
 The interdisciplinary curriculum is designed to help students actively discover and understand the complexities of environmental, social, and economic issues in Costa Rica.

 Major academic themes include:

-On the Fundamentals of Sustainability Research program, you will take one 4-credit course.
+On the Environmental Justice from the Ground Up program, you will take one 4-credit course.
 This course is participatory in nature and is designed to foster inquiry and active learning combining lectures, field exercises, assignments, and tests.
 This course is taught in English.

-Click on each course to view a description and download the syllabus
+Check back soon to view a course description and download the syllabus

-You will visit different ecosystems and communities which may include low-land tropical rainforest, tropical cloud forests in Monteverde, the rainforest on the Pacific coast, dry forests in Santa Rosa National Park and along the Guanacaste province, communities surrounding national parks, agroecosystems, fishing villages, farms, mangroves and coastal ecosystems.
+You will visit different ecosystems and communities which may include lowland tropical rainforest, tropical cloud forests in Monteverde, communities surrounding national parks, agroecosystems, and organic farms.

 Take back-to-back summer sessions and get the hands-on learning and skill-building experiences of an internship, while also going off the beaten path and exploring the world.
 Each summer session focuses on a different topic, and you’ll have time to travel independently between sessions.
 Receive a $1,000 discount on your second session (effective for Summer 2020).